Draft Research Plan

 * Studies that focus on the effectiveness of primary care interventions for the primary prevention of cardiovascular disease or treatment of diabetes are included in separate reviews commissioned by the USPSTF (available at www.uspreventiveservicestaskforce.org).

-Internet Citation: Draft Research Plan: Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral and Pharmacotherapy Interventions.
+Internet Citation: Draft Research Plan: Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral Interventions.
 U.S. Preventive Services Task Force.
 December 2015.